imdinu/tree2npz/README.md

 # **tree2npz**: extract ROOT Tree branches as numpy binaries

-Given a Tree and a Branch name, the script provided here will extract the data from that branch and store the content as a ```npz``` archive.
+Given a Tree and a Branch name, the script provided here will extract the data from that branch and store the content as a *.npz* archive.
 This tool can read and decompress ROOT Tree files in parallel, making it a fast option for Machine Learning Feature Engineering.

 ## Quick setup
 After making sure you have ```Python``` and ```pip``` installed; you just need to install a few dependencies: